wongzc/learning-notes/Notes/Python.md

 25. iterator: all generator are iterator
     - any thing with next is iterator

-26. memory management: heap to manage, garabage collector, recyle unused memeroy and freee it out
+26. memory management: heap to manage, garbage collector, recycle unused memory and free it out

 27. monkey patching: dynamically modify class at run time, like change the class.func to other func